 Catchy name, that 🙂 This one is a special run with gloss (rather than frosted) black shell.
 Inside, we again find the GCB-95 circuit board – this time the Revision I version, with the red Fasel inductor.

 The 0.022uF sweep capacitor is again present, but this time the gain resistor for Q1 is the more common 390 ohms (same as in the JH-1D).
 So this looks like it’s a regular JH-1D in a (limited run?) special shell.

 And again, you can turn your (much cheaper) regular GCB-95 into this one, this time by simply replacing the 0.01uF sweep capacitor with a 0.022uF.
 If your pedal isn’t new enough to have come with the red Fasel, you could install that too.
 This page shows you how to do that, among other things.

 Why the DPDT?
 It could be that since more and more of their signature wah models use a DPDT, they decided to use it in all of the pedals (saving money by being able to order the switches in even larger amounts).
+As mentioned, this is one of the reasons even the humble GCB-95 these days come with the red Fasel reproduction inductor.
 Or it could simply be that they temporarily ran out of SPDT switches at the assembly station where this particular pedal was put together.
 I guess time will tell 🙂